 Food/ Cooking Plan

 This category only applies when the storm is bad enough to knock out the power for days or weeks at a time.
 If the power loss will be short term you will be able to open your fridge to make whatever food you desire shortly.
 When you know you will be out of power for a long period of time, then canned food and non-perishable items are the best.
 Most canned food are able to be eaten without being heated up, that’s the easy way.
 If you wish to heat your food up you can always have a spare propane powered stove top.
 The propane allows you to cook your food without using any electricity, which comes in handy when in a no-power situation.
 The method to ascertain enough canned food to last you is similar to what we mentioned in the previous paragraph.
 No one likes to buy tons of canned food at once, so buying a few cans here and a few cans there allows you to build your stock up slowly, all while avoiding the “mad dash” before the hurricane is to hit.

 Additional Actions and Items Plan

 While food, water and evacuation plans are important, there are other items and actions that are pretty meaningful as well.
 Candles, flashlights, lamps and batteries are some of the staple items that should be in any disaster kit in case of periods of darkness.
 Activities, books and games, while not important for survival will help pass the time through natural disasters that keep you from being able to go outside and interact with others.
 Often during bad storms you are told to tape your windows in case they break, so they are more likely to break into large pieces rather than shatter all over your residence.
-Another option would be to board up your windows if you are capable, this should protect your windows from breaking, period.
+This should be used as a last resort, as this could cause more harm than good if the window does in-fact brake.
+The best option to protect your windows would be to board up your windows whenever possible, this should protect your windows from breaking, period.